wmorgan/dcos-docs/1.8/usage/service-discovery/load-balancing-vips/name-based-vips.md

 menu_order: 20
 ---

 Name-based VIPs allow clients connect with a service address instead of an IP address.
 DC/OS generates name-based VIPs such that the cannot collide with IP VIPs, which means that administrators don't need to carefully manage name-based VIPs to avoid collision.
-This also means that name-based VIPs can be automatically when the service is installed.
+This also means that name-based VIPs can be automatically created when the service is installed.

 # How to Create Name-Based VIPs